Home

 But, ultimately, he really wasn’t successful, because, if he were, then readers of his books would be flocking to the Church saying, “Well, we’ve seen the faint imitation, now we want the real thing.”

-So why aren’t Tolkien’s readers flocking to the Church?
-Well, they never get past the allure of the fantasy structure itself.
-Tolkien’s fantasy world was ordered according to Tolkien’s own self-created mythology that had nothing to do with God the Father as Creator of heaven and earth.
-Therefore, most readers get stuck in the seduction of the Elves’ “natural” purity and magic, or they become fascinated with the grandeur and power of the sorcerers.
-Nowhere in the books is there any mention of God or religion or prayer.
-In the fantasy world that Tolkien created, magic ruled everything because Tolkien gave no place for God in his fantasy world.
+So, why aren’t Tolkien’s readers flocking to the Church?
+Well, they never get past the allure of the fantasy structure of Tolkien’s writing.
+Tolkien’s fantasy world was ordered according to Tolkien’s self-created mythology that had nothing to do with God the Father as Creator of Heaven and earth.
+Therefore, most readers get stuck in the romantic appeal of the Elves’ magic and “natural” purity, or they become fascinated with the grandeur and power of the sorcerers.
+Nowhere in the books is there any mention of God, or religion, or prayer.
+In the fantasy world that Tolkien created, magic ruled everything.

-For example, in the Lord of the Rings books, the noble journey of Frodo to Mount Doom, which is supported all along the way by the Elves’ magic and the sorcerers’ protection, is brought to completion not by love but by a final act of blundering, vengeful hatred.
-Frodo’s journey is more of a denouement in the context of a larger secular fascination with warfare than a gripping metaphor for Christ’s journey to the Cross.
+For example, in the Lord of the Rings books, the noble journey of Frodo to Mount Doom, which is supported all along the way by the Elves’ magic and the sorcerers’ protection, is brought to completion not by self-sacrificial love but by a final act of blundering, vengeful hatred.
+Frodo’s journey to destroy the magic ring is just one step to aid a broader battle of magical powers than a gripping metaphor for Christ’s journey to the Cross.

 The Movies